strontic/strontic.github.io/xcyclopedia/library/convert.exe-2B1AC34AB72C95793CFE7E936F15389D.md

 ## File Scan

-* VirusTotal Detections: 0/76
+* VirusTotal Detections: 0/75
 * VirusTotal Link: https://www.virustotal.com/gui/file/2598be0686dd5bf41f3270483a210a33dfd190a902021adf2407bed8a9c5c84d/detection

 ## Possible Misuse

 *The following table contains possible examples of `convert.exe` being misused.
-While `convert.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `convert.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --